Site Builder is a legacy product and is no longer available to new Customers. |

 Item/Product Grid

-Same as the inventory page, your items or products will be displayed with the item’s or product's image and a category badge.
+Like the inventory page, your items or products will be displayed with the item’s or product's image and a category badge.
 The item’s or product's title will display below the image.

 Item/Product Pages